Direct (Non-JUPAS) Applicants

 Direct (Non-JUPAS) Admission Scheme

 Hong Kong permanent citizens are regarded as local applicants, even if they are currently residing or studying overseas.
-For example, Hong Kong citizens studying Grade 12 and taking GCE examinations in Britain are regarded as local applicants.
-Alternatively, Hong Kong citizens studying in international schools in Hong Kong are also regarded as local applicants.
+For example, Hong Kong citizens who are studying Grade 12 and taking GCE examinations in Britain are regarded as local applicants.
+Alternatively, Hong Kong citizens who are studying in international schools in Hong Kong are also regarded as local applicants.

-Non-local applicants are persons entering Hong Kong for the purpose of education with a student visa/ entry permit issued by the Director of Immigration. *Students on work visas/ under IANG and persons on dependent visas are considered as "non-local" (*subject to confirmation).
+Non-local applicants are defined as persons entering Hong Kong for the purpose of education with a student visa/ entry permit issued by the Director of Immigration.

-Citizens of the Chinese Mainland entering Hong Kong for the purpose of education with a visa/ entry permit issued by the Director of Immigration should follow either one of the routes for admission as stated below:
+Citizens of Mainland China entering Hong Kong for the purpose of education with a visa/ entry permit issued by the Director of Immigration should follow either one of the routes for admission as stated below: